kompa3/socket.mq/README.md

 ### Data Format
 TBD
-Google Protocols for binary data?

 ## Comparison with Other MQ and Similar Solutions

 ### socket.io
 Socket.mq resembles [socket.io](http://socket.io) in many ways.
 Socket.io can be  replaced by socket.mq with a little effort.
 Major differences include:
-* Socket.io is fixed to JavaScript language
+* Socket.io is intended for Frontend-Backend communication only whereas socket.io allows communication between multiple parties in a cross-platform manner
 * Socket.io has the ability to downgrade from WebSocket to HTTP polling if WebSocket transport fails
-* Socket.mq behaves more deterministically in particular concerning transport times
+* Socket.mq architecture guarantees more determenistic behavior than socket.io in particular concerning transport times and reliability
-* Socket.mq client-side library is installed separately (as a bower package) whereas in socket.io bundles together the backend and client-side libraries
+* Socket.mq JavaScript client-side library is installed separately (as a bower package) whereas socket.io bundles together the backend and client-side libraries

 ### ZeroMQ
 * ZeroMQ has a more feature-rich functionality and API